-The reason the Second AP Fund complements direct market exposure with active management derives from its brief to maximize return while maintaining a low level of risk.
+The reason AP2 complements direct market exposure with active management derives from its brief to maximize return while maintaining a low level of risk.
 This strategy is also based on the Fund's perception of how capital markets function and on the potential for generating portfolio returns.
 This strategy has been formulated in a number of 'Investments Beliefs', These describe the Fund's view of the way capital markets function and the opportunities presented for generating a return on investment.
 These principles may be grouped under three main headings.

 In principle, asset management offers two main ways of generating value.
 The first is to establish an effective portfolio of asset classes that over time capture the risk premiums available on the financial markets.
 The second is to practice active management.
 The latter assumes an ability to locate temporary price inefficiencies, based on the recognition that no market is entirely effective.